-Students are urged to complete the SETEs evaluation of this course.
-Once the instructor has posted grades, student can immediately see that grade, provided they have completed a the SETE for that class.
-To access evaluation forms, students should log in to MyMemphis using their UUIDs and email passwords; click on the gray "Student" tab; complete an evaluation for each course listed and hit the "Submit" button at the bottom of the form.
+You are encouraged to complete the SETEs evaluation of this course.
+If completed, once the instructor has posted final grades, you can immediately see that grade.
+To access evaluation forms, log in to MyMemphis; click the "Student Pages" dropdown menu and select "My Resources" and find the SETE evaluation forms; complete an evaluation for each course listed and hit the "Submit" button at the bottom of the form.
 Completing the SETE will only take a few minutes.
-Faculty take the evaluations very seriously and use them to improve courses and instructional quality.
-Student feedback is essential and is appreciated.
+Faculty take the evaluations seriously and use them to improve courses and instructional quality.
+Your feedback is essential and is appreciated.